mattdvhope/source-landing/content/blog/testing-sales-copy/index.md

 The amount of time I spend with "pen to paper" is only a fraction of the time I'll spend on your letter.
 The vast majority of the time I spend in crafting this copywriting masterpiece for you will be in RESEARCH.

-The great copywriting legend Gary Halbert once said, "A great copywriter is not a great writer, but rather, a great LEARNER."
+The copywriting legend Gary Halbert once said, "A great copywriter is not a great writer, but rather, a great LEARNER."
 Another copywriting legend, Eugene Schwartz, said, "Copywriting is not writing.
 It is assembling."
 What he meant was that if copywriting is done extremely well, the copywriter will ASSEMBLE the incredible BENEFITS that your product brings to a customer.
 And he will present these benefits in a way that sinks deep into the hearts of your ideal prospects.

 So if you ask me to write a sales letter for you, I will spend the vast majority of my time, like a detective, searching for clues as to which specific and emotional benefits your product brings to the customer.